 When can I start claiming my State Pension?

-The date on which you can start claiming your State Pension depends on your age.
-You can find out when you’re eligible to claim here.
-Bear in mind that the State Pension age is gradually being pushed back.
-It’s due to increase to 66 for men and women by April next year and then to 67 by 2029 and then again to 68 between 2037 and 2039.
+You can find out when you’re eligible to claim your State Pension here.
+Bear in mind that the State Pension age is under review and is gradually being pushed back so that it’s in line with rising life expectancy.
+It’s due to increase to 67 by 2029 and then again to 68 between 2037 and 2039.

 Buying extra years